seenrobotics/vscout/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/seenrobotics/vscout-cli/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, our style guide, how to write code for this repository, and the process for submitting pull requests to us.

 ## Authors